SLIM: Let LLM Learn More and Forget Less with Soft LoRA and Identity Mixture: Method

 \subsection{Weight yielding with sliding clustering}

-To identify the samples occluded from the target domain, we suppose the distribution of the input samples is a mixture of Gaussian distribution.
-We calculate the distance from the input sample to the nearest cluster.
-We suppose that if the distance is large, the sample is rarely probable to be sampled from the target domain, therefore it should be processed by the identity expert.
-During training, we assign each input sample to a cluster and update its center.
+To identify the samples occluded from the downstream tasks, we assume the distribution of the input samples during downstream fine-tuning is a mixture of Gaussian distribution.
+Therefore, we calculate the distance from the input sample to the nearest cluster.
+We suppose that if the distance is large, the sample is rarely probable to be sampled from the downstream distribution, therefore it should be processed by the identity layer.
+In the training phase, we assign each input sample to a cluster and update the cluster center accordingly.
 We also estimate the variance of each channel of the cluster.
 We do not update the clusters during inference.